 Problem No. 3: Organizing Finances for a Blended Family

 When writing a financial plan, blended families have all of the problems of traditional households with the added stress caused by the “mine, yours, and ours” problem.
-As a result, financial planning is often more awkward and emotional for blended families.
+As a result, financial planning is often more awkward and emotional for blended families, especially with splitting the bills.
 As emotion creeps into financial discussions, communications begin to break down.
 Once communications break down, the probability of developing a workable financial plan with all of the needed buy-in becomes nil.

 Solution: Create a financial plan that suits your unique family.